RSCactusDev/autoLaiskai-django/README.md

 │  │           ├─ login.html
 │  │           └─ register.html
 ```
+# Optimization
+When generating letters, the time can be reduced from 1 minute 30 seconds to 15 seconds by eliminating the use of Selenium for searching the measurement plot address and modifying the main_scraping function to avoid duplicating processes.
 # Showcase
 *In the showcase, one of the Selenium scripts is running in non-headless mode specifically for demonstration purposes.
 It can be switched to headless mode by modifying line 21 in scrapingData.py to ```options.headless = True.```